American Computer Science League (ACSL)

 Sponsored by Google, ADOBE and other advanced technology companies

-Based on cumulative team scores, top teams are invited to the All-Star Contest
+Based on cumulative team scores, top teams are invited to ACSL ALL-Star

 4 different levels suitable for students from Grade 3 to 12